arcuri82/testing_security_development_enterprise_systems/README.md

             Spring Cloud, AMQP.

+For building GUIS, the second part of the course `advanced` relies on knowledge of JavaScript and Single-Page-Applications.
+This is covered in a different course, called [Web Development and API Design](https://github.com/arcuri82/web_development_and_api_design) (PG6300).
+Such course should be taken before the `advanced` one (PG6100), in parallel or after the `intro` course (PG5100).

 ### Philosophy of This Repository

 There are many resources (e.g., courses and books) out there that deal with the